-Description: The ritual caster can use this ritual to inflict gruesome physical damage on a victim chosen by the ritual caster.
-Only the most ruthless and depraved ritual casters use this spell.
+Description: The purpose of this ritual is to inflict gruesome physical damage on a victim chosen by the ritual caster.
+Only the most ruthless and depraved ritual casters would employ such dark magic.

-The damage causedby the ritual - regardless of wether channeld via a direct or indirect link - manifests as either sudden severe illness to the victim or internal or external injury.
-A critical success in the ritual rehearsal doubles the initial damage done when the connection is established.
-A fumble, on the other hand, causes the ritual to affect the caster herself, causing HP losses equal to the amount of HP used.
+The damage causedby the ritual - regardless of wether channeld via a direct or indirect link - manifests as either sudden severe illness or a type of internal or external injury.
+A critical success in the ritual activation test doubles the initial damage done when the connection is first established.
+A fumble, on the other hand, causes the ritual to reflect back on the caster, causing them to lose HPs equal to the number of WPs invested.

-Each time the victim suffers damage from this spell, she may attempt to resist the effect with a CON × 5 test.
-A successful resist reduces the damage taken by half (at least 1 HP of damage).
-If there is a fumble in the CON test or the victim drops to 2 HP, he can no longer resist the ritual.
-A critical success, on the other hand, also breaks the connection between caster and victim (although a subsequent connection may be later established by the caster, starting the ritual from scratch).
+Each time a person suffers damage from this spell, he or she may attempt to resist the effect with a CON × 5 test.
+Success on the test reduces the damage taken by half (to a minimum of 1 HP of damage).
+If the CON test is a fumble or the victim drops to 2 or fewer HPs, they can no longer resist the ritual's effect.
+A critical success on the CON test, however, permanently breaks the connection between caster and victim (although a subsequent connection may be later established by the caster, starting the ritual from scratch).

-First aid or medicine cannot stop the unnatural infirmity, but medical treatment can at least stabilize the victim (+20% bonus to the CON × 5 test).
+First aid or medicine cannot stop the unnatural damage, but skilled medical treatment can at least stabilize the victim (yielding a +20% bonus to the CON × 5 test).

-If the victim realizes that he or she is suffering from an unknown, incurable, even unnatural disease, this causes a loss of SAN equal to 0/1d6 SAN.
+If the victim realizes that he or she is suffering from an unknown, incurable, even unnatural disease, this precipitates a SAN loss of 0/1d6 SAN caused by helplessness.

-The infirmity can only be ended if the ritual caster is unwilling or unable to invest any more WP, is killed, or if the connection is broken.
-Destruction of the personal item ends the connection, as does the loss of a direct connection.
+The damage dealt by the ritual can only be permanently ended if the ritual caster is unwilling or unable to invest any more WPs, is killed, or if the connection is somehow broken.
+Destruction of the blood-spattered personal item ends an indirect connection; ceasing to be close to the victim ends a direct connection.

-If you want to take revenge on someone and wish to cause them physical injury, this is the ideal ritual.
-To use it, you must first establish a connection with the victim of the ritual.
-If you can touch him or at least see him, you can throw your channeled hatred directly at him by means of your will.
-Let his limbs wither, his heart stop or cut off his throat so that he crushes his neck trying to breathe.
-It will cost you some strength, but the greater your effort of will, the more damage your victim will suffer, and as long as you keep the connection, you can keep inflicting damage through your will.
+If you desire revenge on someone and wish to cause them physical injury, this is the ideal ritual.
+To use it, you must first establish a spiritual connection with your chosen victim.
+If you can touch them or at least see them, you can throw your channeled hatred directly at them.
+Let their limbs wither, their heart stop or cause their throat to be cut out so that they cannot breathe.
+It will cost you some strength, but the greater your effort of will, the more damage your victim will suffer, and as long as you keep the close connection, you can keep inflicting damage through your will.

-If you want your revenge to be less conspicuous and you want to take it without having to touch or see your victim up close.
-This is possible: first obtain something from your victim - hair, a piece of clothing, or something he has bitten or at least touched.
+Alternatively you might want your revenge to be less conspicuous and dealt without having to touch or see your victim up close.
+This is possible: first obtain something from your victim - hair, a piece of clothing, or something they have bitten or at least touched.
 Cut yourself with a specially prepared ritual knife such that your blood flows freely.
 Use it to daub the thing you have taken from the victim while chanting the words passed down.
-Send your hatred through the thing to your victim.
-The damage your victim takes will be weaker than if you touch it, but you can renew the ritual every following day at the same hour and your will will make the victim wither like a flower without water.
-If it is of very strong constitution, it can withstand your ritual for a while, but if you drain its strength long enough, it must eventually perish - unless you desist from it or the object that channels your hatred is annihilated.
+Send your hatred through the blood-specked thing to your victim.
+The damage your victim suffers will be weaker than if delivered by touch it, but you can renew the ritual every subsequent day at the same hour and you can thereby continue to make your chosen victim wither like a flower denied water.
+If your victim is of sturdy constitution, he or she might withstand your ritual for a while, but if you drain their strength long enough, they must eventually perish - unless you desist from your purpose or the object that remotely channels your hatred is annihilated.

 Study: days; 1d4 SAN.

-If you want to control the will of another, you must be near your victim and be able to see them.
-Murmur the short words of Domination and bend your will against your victim's, while simultaneously letting some of your own power flow.
-If successful the for a short time, very rarely for longer, you can then impose your will on the victim, forcing them to follow your instruction.
+If you desire to control the will of another, you must be in close proximity of your victim, able to see them in person.
+Intone the short chant of the Domination ritual and bend your will against your victim's, while simultaneously letting some of your own power flow.
+If successful the for a short time - very rarely for longer - you can impose your will on the victim, forcing them to follow your instruction.
 That is, provided that your instructions are not so unreasonable as to provoke de Dominated individual to mentally ebel against them.
-It is said that powerful ritual casters can even impose their will on the victim through one of his personal items.
+It is said that powerful ritual casters can even impose their will on victims remotely, through a personal item purloined for the purpose.

 Protection against unnatural powers